aikar/commands/README.md

 # Aikar Command Framework (ACF)
+## Purpose
+This is the Framework used on [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).

+Many people have wanted to use this framework for themselves, so I am trying to make it general purpose (with help from the community) so that others can use it just as simple as they can [TaskChain](https://taskchain.emc.gs) now.

-## WARNING!!!
-PRE-ALPHA
+## Beta Testing
-This is a rough import of my command framework to be a standalone Library.
-This project is currently extremely volatile and will receive drastic changes.
+I believe the framework may be usable at this stage.
+Beta testers welcome

+See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and using it.

-## Targetted Platforms
+## Targeted Platforms
 Requires CraftBukkit, Spigot or Paper.

 We have no intentions to support other Servers.
 If you want on Sponge or something else, you will need to fork and add support for it.

-## Purpose
-This is the Framework used on [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).

-Many people have wanted to use this framework for themselves, so I am trying to make it general purpose (with help from the community) so that others can use it just as simple as they can [TaskChain](https://taskchain.emc.gs) now.

 ## Example
 ```java